AUTHORS

 FUMIKO TAKANO (b.
 1957) is a manga artist of almost legendary reputation.
 Her literary manga creations include Absolutely Safe Razor, A Yellow Book, and There Is a Stick.
 Her imaginative adaptation of Hans Christian Andersen’s “The Little Match-Girl” appeared in the eleventh issue of the Japanese Monkey Business and in vol. 4 of Monkey Business; “The Futon of Tottori,” based on a story by Lafcadio Hearn, appeared in vol. 2 of Monkey Business.

 MAKOTO TAKAYANAGI (b.
 1950) has published numerous books of poetry.
 His collected works appeared in two volumes in 2016.
 A third volume was published in 2019.
 Aliceland was his first publication, in 1980; a translation by Michael Emmerich appears in vol. 7 of Monkey Business.
-“Five Prose Poems” appears in vol. 1 of MONKEY, “The Graffiti” in vol. 3, and selections from For the Transcription of Interstellar Music in vol. 4 (all translated by Michael Emmerich).
+“Five Prose Poems” appears in vol. 1 of MONKEY, “The Graffiti” in vol. 3, selections from The Art of Interstellar Transcription in vol. 4, and selections from Communications from a Wandering Comet in vol. 5 (all translated by Michael Emmerich).

 KIKUKO TSUMURA (b.
 1978) is a writer from Osaka, and she often uses Osaka dialect in her work.
 She has won numerous Japanese literary awards, including the Akutagawa Prize and the Noma Literary New Face Prize.
 Her first short story translated into English, “The Water Tower and the Turtle,” won a PEN/Robert J. Dau Short Story Prize for Emerging Writers.
 Her novel There’s No Such Thing as an Easy Job, translated by Polly Barton, was published by Bloomsbury in 2020.
-Her stories appear in MONKEY, vols.
-2 and 3.
+Her stories, translated by Polly Barton, appear in MONKEY, vols.
+2, 3, and 5.

 YŪKO TSUSHIMA (1947–2016) was a prolific Japanese fiction writer, essayist, and critic.
 Called “an archeologist of the female psyche” (Village Voice) and “one of the most important Japanese writers of her generation” (New York Times), Tsushima won numerous awards for her writing.
 Three of her novels, Child of Fortune, Woman Running in the Mountains, and Territory of Light, and one of her story collections, The Shooting Gallery, were translated by Geraldine Harcourt.
 Her novel Laughing Wolf won the Jirō Osaragi Prize in 2001, and was translated by Dennis Washburn.
 Tsushima was the daughter of the celebrated Japanese novelist Osamu Dazai (1909–1948).
 “Flying Squirrels,” an excerpt from a novella, translated by Rose Bundy, is featured in MONKEY, vol. 2.